psychemedia/sin-eater-resources/resources/HWLCS_howell_cambrian_superstitions.md

 to hore^.

-There formerly lived in Carmarthen, an old beldaHHI^iiamed Betty Marchadt, possf^sed of the Se^bnd Sight, and wh6 Confessed to several that sfa# f^i]^ntly saw Corpse Candles; hi oneiime, when^ ilh^was in^a house where aii infant lay ill, she bikde a p^i^ilbn standttig in the door to tnrs aside,
+There formerly lived in Carmarthen, an old beldaHHI^iiamed Betty Marchadt, possessed of the Second Sight, and who Confessed to several that sfa# f^i]^ntly saw Corpse Candles; hi oneiime, when^ ilh^was in^a house where aii infant lay ill, she bikde a p^i^ilbn standttig in the door to tnrs aside,